 Getting started with local development

-The HubSpot CLI (Command Line Interface) connects your local workflow to HubSpot, allowing you to utilize version control, your favorite text editor and various web development technologies when developing on CMS Hub.
+The HubSpot CLI (Command Line Interface) connects your local environment to HubSpot, meaning you'll have local copies of your HubSpot web assets.
+This allows you to use version control, your favorite text editor and various web development technologies when developing on the HubSpot CMS.

-This guide is best for folks who are familiar already with the CMS but want to learn about working with the CLI.
+This guide is best for those who are already familiar with the CMS but want to learn about working with the CLI.
 If you are completely new to HubSpot CMS Hub development, we encourage you to follow the quickstart guide.

 For more commands and local file formats, see the Local Development Tooling Reference.

-To use the local tooling, you'll need to:
+To develop on HubSpot locally, you'll need to:

-- To install the HubSpot tools globally, run npm install -g @hubspot/cli in your command line.
-To install the tools in your current directory, run npm install @hubspot/cli.
+- Run npm install -g @hubspot/cli in your command line to install the HubSpot CLI globally.
+To install the tools in only your current directory instead, run npm install @hubspot/cli.

 Getting an EACCES error when installing?